DataDog/integrations-core/ecs_fargate/README.md

 To send custom metrics by listening to DogStatsD packets from other containers, set the environment variable `DD_DOGSTATSD_NON_LOCAL_TRAFFIC` to `true` within the Datadog Agent container.

-#### Live process monitoring

-Enable Datadog's [Process Agent][14] with the environment variable `DD_PROCESS_AGENT_ENABLED` set to `true` in the Datadog Agent container.
-Because Amazon controls the underlying hosts for Fargate, live processes can only be collected from the Datadog Agent container.

 #### Other environment variables

 For environment variables available with the Docker Agent container, see the [Docker Agent][15] page. **Note**: Some variables are not be available for Fargate.